 “We wanted to make a classic American rock record,” explains front man Jeremy Fury.
 “When we made American Dreamer, I was really bored with rock music in general and I felt the only place to go was to strip it down and pull from the past.
 I was listening to a lot of ’50s and ’60s rock’n’roll at that time, but for this record, I didn’t want to limit myself to drawing from a certain amount of influences.
 And I feel these are the strongest songs we’ve ever written.
 It’s a definite progression, but also a reaction to what we’ve done in the past.”

-This next phase of the band’s career was marked by first single “Little One” hitting the airwaves in August of 2017, and the band plans to release a series of songs until the album is released in 2018.
+This next phase of the band’s career was marked by first single “Little One” hitting the airwaves in August of 2017, and the band plans to release a series of songs until the album is released on August 17th .
 The new material comes with a shift in direction due to the fact that Jeremy & The Harlequins – completed by guitarists Craig Bon and Patrick Meyer, bassist Bobby Ever and Jeremy’s brother Stevie Fury on drums – are a band who have never stopped moving or creating.
 Recorded in LA with producer Rick Parker (Black Rebel Motorcycle Club, Lord Huron, Scott Weiland & The Wildabouts) in the historic Beachwood Canyon and Boyle Heights, Remember This offers a widescreen vision of America that focuses on the urgency of the present moment but which also retains the band’s magical, romantic vision of and reverence for the past.

 “I’d say I have a pretty decent record collection,” says Jeremy.
 “I love music and I wanted to take the best aspects of the things that I like and roll them into our sound.
 I feel like America is in a period of reinvention right now – everything from fashion to what we drink to the restaurants we eat at are all being reinvented – and I wanted to take things from the past that I loved and create something refreshing and new.”